ActiveState/environment-setup/README.md

 will ensure you have the right right depdencies for the given git commit you're working on.

+## Bootstraping your environment

 To try this simply run the appropriate shell command based on your operating system.

+It will:
+* Install the *state tool*, our package manager for teams, if it not already present on the machine.
+* Checkout this git repository
+* Configure git hooks
+* Install your needed depdencies

-##  Linux and Mac, run this command
+###  Linux and Mac, run this command

 ```bash
 $ sh <(curl -q https://platform.activestate.com/dl/cli/655424048.1642518345_pdli01/install.sh) -c'state activate --default scottr/onboarding'
 ```

-## Windows users, run this command
+### Windows users, run this command

 ```powershell